becomingbabyman/cause/README.md

       - in a list `cause` is the `id` of the preceding node, creating a linked list
       - in a map `cause` is the `key`
     - `value` is whatever you set it to, a string, a keyword, another causal collection
-      - since causal collections are append only, if you want to delete (hide) a value you must append a `cause/hide` value.
+      - since causal collections are append only, if you want to delete (hide) a value you must insert a `cause/hide` value.
 This is non destructive and enables synchronization and time travel.

 Nodes are all you need.
-From an unordered pile of nodes we can consistently weave (order) them every time.
+From a bag of nodes we can consistently weave (build an ordered cache of) them every time.
 Nodes are also unique so we can deduplicate them across a chatty network.
-And they include complete history information: time = `lamport-ts`, who = `site-id`, transaction = `lamport-ts` and `site-id`, tx order = `tx-index`.
+And they include complete history information: time = `lamport-ts`, who = `site-id`, transaction = `lamport-ts` & `site-id`, tx order = `tx-index`.
 They do not include wall clock time, but they do have everything needed for infinite undo / redo as well as version control and blame tracking.

 Cause trades a constant increase in spacial complexity for all the properties above.
 Lists are the most complicated to keep sorted and suffer from a linearly increasing time complexity on both reads and writes.
 Fortunately transacting contiguous sequences is O(n + m) and not O(n * m), so operations like pasting a large sequence stays linear.

 ## Installation

-The API and data structures have no guarantee of stability until 0.1.0 is published ([See Roadmap](https://github.com/smothers/cause#roadmap)).
+The API and data structures have no guarantee of stability until 0.1.0 is published ([See Roadmap](#roadmap)).

 If you want to try this pre-release code that will likely change you can use [git deps](https://www.clojure.org/news/2018/01/05/git-deps).